batect/batect/ROADMAP.md

   * warn when mounting a directory in the same location as the home directory from `run_as_current_user`
   * warn when proxy environment variables aren't in URL format or don't have the `http` or `https` schemes
   * warn when proxy settings for daemon don't match local environment (can get this through API)
-* show a short summary after a task finishes (eg. `build finished with exit code X in 2.3 seconds`)
 * support for Windows
 * fix #10 (proxies that refer to localhost)
   * Linux: